Chiagoziemchidera/Churn-Analysis-and-Retention-Strategy-Optimization/README.md

 ## Data Cleaning & Transformation

-For this project, I focused on refining the dataset to improve clarity and usability.
+I refined the dataset to improve clarity and usability.
 Key transformations included:

 - **Currency Formatting:** The `MonthlyCharges` and `TotalCharges` columns were converted from plain numerical values to a currency format in **US dollars ($)** for better readability and financial analysis.
 - **Customer Loyalty Categorization:** A new `Loyalty` column was created during the **initial data transformation and load** in Power BI using **Power Query (M language)**.
 This column categorizes customers based on their tenure: